UsSbaForgiveness/sba-csharp-client/README.md

 **C# Client Code Usage**

-Please refer [Swagger URL](https://sandbox.ussbaforgiveness.com/api-docs/) for any clarifications related to API request/response attributes.
+Please refer [API Dictionary URL](https://ussbaforgiveness.github.io/API-Dictionary.html/) for any clarifications related to API request/response attributes.

 C# Client code is provided to make it easier to integrate to SBA APIs.